arifadli/Exploratory-Data-Analysis/Earthquake Research/README.md

 3. Data Visualization
 4. Break down Earthquake map into grid (1 x 1) degree
 5. Count Number earthquake each grid
-6. Feature Correlation
-7. Feature Importance
-   - Using CART Classification and Regression
-   - Using RF Classification and Regression
-   - Using XGBoost Classification and Regression